mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 As a personal anecdote, in one of my first jobs for a large international bank, we modeled financial transactions with an *isDataOK* attribute that we had as a Boolean flag.

-The flag was unset until we made sure that the transaction was indeed a valid and actionable transaction.
+The flag was unset until we made sure that the transaction was indeed a valid and actionable.

-This brought us multiple coupling problems on multiple occasions.
+This brought us multiple coupling problems on many occasions.

 [Coupling - The one and only software design problem](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md)